Learn how to make a delicious Asian chicken stew. The tender chicken pieces and potatoes are coated in a spicy sauce made with Gochujang paste.

 - Remove the lid from the pot and continue cooking for about 10 minutes until the chicken is cooked through and the sauce is slightly thickened.

 - Thicken sauce: If you like your sauce to be thicker, you can thicken it with a small amount of cornstarch slurry.
-Mix 1 tablespoons corn starch with 1-2 tablespoons cold water to form a thick yet still runny paste.
-Whisk this slurry into the boiling sauce, let bubble shortly, and remove the pot from the heat.
+Mix cornstarch with cold water to form a thick yet still runny paste.
+Whisk this slurry into the boiling sauce, let it bubble briefly, and remove the pot from the heat.1 tablespoon cornstarch + 1-2 tablespoons cold water

 Notes